rshade/terraform-provider-vmc/website/docs/d/customer_subnets.html.markdown

 * `force_refresh` - (Optional) Boolean value when set to true, forces the mappings for datacenters to be refreshed for the connected account.

 * `instance_type` - (Optional) The server instance type to be used.

+## Attributes Reference

+In addition to arguments listed above, the following attributes are exported:

+* `customer_available_zones` - A list of AWS subnet IDs to create links to in the customer's account.

+* `ids` - A list of AWS subnet IDs to create links to in the customer's account.